RAK4600 Breakout Board AT Command Manual

 AT Command Syntax

-and ends with <CR><LF>
+and ending with <CR><LF>

 (i.e. \r\n).
-The maximum length is 255 characters which includes the <CR><LF>
+Commands have a maximum length of 255 characters, including the <CR><LF>

-characters at the end of the command.
-For the rest of the document, the \r\n
+characters at the end.
+For clarity, the \r\n

 The AT commands can be classified into the following groups: